MrJoy/ssss/README.md

 # If you do NOT see 'Good Signature from "Jon Frisby <jfrisby@mrjoy.com>" and
 # the RSA key ID 7DCB12A7 then do not proceed with installation!
 #
-git checkout v0.5.2 # This will put you in 'detached head' mode, which is fine
+git checkout v0.5.3 # This will put you in 'detached head' mode, which is fine
                     # but don't make changes as you are no longer on a branch!
 # Proceed with build steps from here.
 See `INSTALL.md` for details.
 ```

 You can always find my GPG key signature at [MrJoy.com](http://MrJoy.com).
-You
-will need to import the key into your keyring or you will get a warning about
-an unknown key.
-As long as the fingerprint and name/email match however,
-you're good to go.

 ## Status